honeycombio/mongodbtools/README.md

 # mongodbtools

+Tools for sending MongoDB logs to [Honeycomb](https://honeycomb.io/).

 ## Summary

 Two packages.
 One for ingesting mongodb logs (logparser) and the other for query normalization (queryshape).

+See [our docs](https://honeycomb.io/docs) for more about Honeycomb, and our [MongoDB-specific docs](https://honeycomb.io/docs/connect/mongodb/).

 ## Stats script